agilepydev/brAIn-individual-/README.md

 I also managed to save the model to disc as a .pkl file and you can find this in the repository.

-I was also able to work with the DBSCAN method wich I should work more on as the visualization on this isn't too clear.
+In terms of doing more research, the following plot wich I used the DBSCAN method is currently unclear and will be solved on our next meeting.

 ![not_clear](https://github.com/agilepydev/brAIn-individual-/blob/development/assets/DBSCAN.png?raw=true)